Skali14/EPS_Project/README.md

 ### Arduino Nano Setup for Controller Pi

-Use IDE such as Arduino IDE to upload/compile the file ./SensorArduinoNano/arduino_nano_code.ino
+Use IDE such as Arduino IDE to upload/compile the [file](scripts/SensorArduinoNano/arduino_nano_code.ino)

 ### Arduino Uno Setup for Motor Pi

-Use IDE such as Arduino IDE to upload/compile the file ./SensorArduinoUno/arduino_uno_code.ino
+Use IDE such as Arduino IDE to upload/compile the [file](scripts/SensorArduinoUno/arduino_uno_code.ino)

 ## Usage